Rebecca Carruthers den Hoed

 Dr. Rebecca Carruthers Den Hoed is an Assistant Professor of Teaching in the School of Journalism, Writing, and Media at UBC.
-Her teaching and research are focused on academic discourse, academic writing across the disciplines, research genres and genre instruction, team based learning (TBL) in writing intensive courses, discourses of science/health/environment, and discourses of food citizenship.
-She is especially interested studying discourses of food citizenship as a nexus for broader debates about science/health/environment.
+Her teaching and research are focused on academic discourse, academic writing across the disciplines, research genres and genre instruction, team based learning (TBL) in writing courses and writing contexts, collaborative writing across the disciplines, discourses of science/health/environment, and discourses of food, especially discourses of food resilience, food citizenship, food wildness, and food futures.
+She is especially interested studying discourses of food as a way of engaging in broader conversations about scholarship, knowledge production, and the role of science and academic research in conversations about health and the environment.

-Rebecca has taught academic writing, rhetorical theory and practice, professional and technical communication, and science and health communication at Canadian universities for nearly twenty years.
-She has taught at the University of Calgary and the University of Lethbridge in Alberta, and is currently teaching at the University of British Columbia.
+Rebecca has taught academic writing, rhetorical theory and practice, professional and technical communication, and science and health communication at Canadian universities for over twenty years.
+She has taught at the University of Calgary, the University of Lethbridge, and is currently teaching at the University of British Columbia.

 |Richards, G.W. & Carruthers Den Hoed, R. (2018).
 Seven strategies of climate change science communication for policy change: Combining academic theory with practical evidence from science-policy partnerships in Canada.
 Handbook of climate change communication: Vol. 2 (pp. 147-160).
 Springer International Publishing. https://doi.org/10.1007/978-3-319-70066-3_11